WordPress Version Exposure Checker

 WordPress Version Checker: FAQ

-What does the WordPress version checker do?
+Which sources does the version checker inspect?

 Want a Hardened, Fast WordPress Site?